Menu

 3. ChatGPT for Healthcare Products Testing

-QA of healthcare products can be done using chatGPT or any other AI model.
+QA of healthcare products can be done using chatGPT or any other AI-driven quality assurance tools.
 However, before any test, ensure ChatGPT’s ability to understand complex medical terminologies and complex patient language for thorough testing.

 The healthcare sector needs empathy toward patients, and AI models can misjudge and manipulate patients’ data.
 ChatGPT must be tested to check the quality of the analysis to avoid any discrepancies in the process.